NOAA-GFDL/MDTF-diagnostics/README.md

 # Quickstart installation instructions

-This document provides basic directions for downloading, installing and running a test of the Model Diagnostics Task Force (MDTF) Process-Oriented Diagnostics package using sample model data.
+This document provides basic directions for downloading, installing and running a test of the Model Diagnostics Task Force (MDTF) Process-Oriented Diagnostics (PODs) package using sample model data.
 See the [documentation site](https://mdtf-diagnostics.readthedocs.io/en/latest/) for all other information.
 The current MDTF package has been tested on UNIX/LINUX, Mac OS, and Windows Subsystem for Linux.

 ### Summary of steps for running the package